It is made from seaweed (don't worry, it tastes like nothing) and can also be used for tea bags, pasta or laundry detergent.

 Not just tea or coffee

 The material can also be used for something else: imagine one sachet of ramen noodles or a sachet of rice that can be immersed in hot water during preparation.
-"Anyone who goes on a hike and wants to take a sachet of food with them could consume it in its entirety, without producing scraps or rubbish," says Paslier.
+“Anyone who goes on a hike and wants to take a bag of food with them could consume it entirely, without producing waste or waste,” says Paslier.

 even the laundry detergent or dishwasher capsules could use this algae material: the PVA plastic used today ends up adding plastic pollution to waterways, because it does not dissolve completely.
 The garments, which typically ship in a thin plastic bag, may ship in the algae-based material instead.
 The material could be made with incorporated detergent: once the package is received, it is put in the washing machine and it is ready for the first wash.